3 minute read

 The Parametric Jewel

 One of the key aspects of this new feature is the seamless integration with the cascading grill and setting adequate lighting areas with three-dimensional outer lenses to ensure maximum visibility.
-This ensures not only drivers have the clearest view of what’s ahead of them, but they can be seen by other drivers, improving the safety for all road users.
+This ensures the drivers to have the clearest view of what’s ahead of them but also to be seen by other drivers, improving the safety for all road users.

 The all-new Tucson is the latest model to feature the ‘Hidden Headlamp’, and has various patterns applied to the inner lens to accentuate the crystal aesthetic when turned on, emphasizing they shine like a jewel, with intentional diffused reflection.